Article originally printed in The Clarion. A Western Colorado Congress newsletter releaseBy Sid Lindauer, Parachute

 frequency noise created by the cooling fans, nor does it address noise in rural areas (noise levels are set for

-So how is noise pollution best resolved?
+residential and industrial areas, there are no standards for rural areas).SOLUTIONS TO THE PROBLEM So how is noise pollution best resolved?
 The technology that deals with noise problems is well established.

 However, it appears that literature dealing with this subject has not been utilized, simply ignored, or